pomdtr/smallweb/README.md

 Creating a new website is as simple as creating a folder and opening the corresponding URL in your browser.
 There's no need to configure a build step (unless you want to) or start a development server.
 Since servers are mapped to folders, you can manage them using standard Unix tools like `cp`, `mv`, or `rm`.

-## A self-hosted serverless platform
+## A self-hosted personal cloud

 Each incoming HTTP request is sandboxed in a single Deno subprocess by the Smallweb evaluation server.
 If there are no incoming requests, no resources are used, making it an ideal solution for low-traffic websites.

 Smallweb does not use Docker, but it still sandboxes your code using Deno.
 A smallweb app only has access to:

-- the network
+ the network
 - some environment variables (for configuration or secrets)
 - it own folder (read and write)